EthanHolleman/site_dev/content/posts/siteBanner.md

 called "gyroid infill".

-Generally, to save time and plastic, parts that are 3D printed are not printed as 100% solid blocks of plastic.
+Generally, to save time and plastic, parts that are 3D printed are not printed as 100% solid blocks.
 Instead the user will set a infill percentage that defines how much of the interior space is filled.
-Once that is decided you still need to determine exactly how you are going to fill that space so it can be translated into command the printer can understand.
+Once that is decided you still need to determine exactly how you are going to fill that space so it can be translated into commands the printer can understand.

 Enter infill patterns.